krzemienski/awesome-from-stars/README.md

 * [elementary/wallpapers](https://github.com/elementary/wallpapers): Collection of wallpapers for elementary OS
 * [pypi/warehouse](https://github.com/pypi/warehouse): The Python Package Index
 * [wojteklu/Watchdog](https://github.com/wojteklu/Watchdog): Class for logging excessive blocking on the main thread
+* [zuruoke/watermark-removal](https://github.com/zuruoke/watermark-removal): a machine learning image inpainting task that instinctively removes watermarks from image indistinguishable from the ground truth image
+* [davidpendergast/watermark-remover](https://github.com/davidpendergast/watermark-remover): Attempts to isolate and remove translucent watermarks from a sample of images.
+* [sw-257/Watermark-Remover](https://github.com/sw-257/Watermark-Remover): A tool for removing watermarks from an image
 * [IBM/Watson-Unity-ARKit](https://github.com/IBM/Watson-Unity-ARKit): # WARNING: This repository is no longer maintained :warning:  This repository will not be updated.
 The repository will be kept available in read-only mode.
 * [Rudrabha/Wav2Lip](https://github.com/Rudrabha/Wav2Lip): This repository contains the codes of "A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild", published at ACM Multimedia 2020.
 * [h2oai/wave](https://github.com/h2oai/wave): Realtime Web Apps and Dashboards for Python and R